rameeta/assignments-/README.md

 # assignments-
-You will find all the class assignment containing basic array questions solved in C++ here !
+You will find the class assignment containing basic array questions solved in C++ here !